jackfranklin/jQuery-UK-2012-Conference-Notes/README.md

 ###Better user experience?
 ####urls not changing on link clicks
 - urls don't change when page changes - can't bookmark, link, etc, or opening in new window doesn't work
-- use HTML5 __history API__ (no support in IE < 10 - surprised?, Opera < 11.5, Safari <5), need to use fallbacks
+- use HTML5 __history API__ (no support in IE < 10 - surprised?, Opera < 11.5, Safari < 5 ), need to use fallbacks

 ####HTML history API
   history.pushState()
   history.replaceState()
-  document.addEventListener("popstate", callback, false) //not quite consistent - use library to work around
+  document.addEventListener("popstate", callback, false) //not quite consistent - use library to work around`

 ####HTML history libraries
 - history.js
 - Backbone.history.start()
 - simple-history.js

+all examples from talk are on Github
 ---